Awards & Grants

 -

-2022 - Sadjad Fakouri-Baygi, Postdoctoral Fellow, Department of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai
+2022 - Sadjad Fakouri-Baygi, Ph.D., Postdoctoral Fellow, Icahn School of Medicine at Mount Sinai

-2021 - Aleksandr (Alex) Smirnov, Research Assistant Professor, Department of Bioinformatics and Genomics, University of North Carolina at Charlotte
+2021 - Aleksandr Smirnov, Ph.D., Research Assistant Professor, University of North Carolina at Charlotte

 -